charliec111/beetsplug-musicbrainz-genre/README.txt

 Import genre tags from musicbrainz.
+If there is a musicbrainz login, it will be used for user tags (tags you've upvoted).
+This can be disabled with user_genres: False in the config.
-Tags will be most votes to least votes (but >= min votes) in each of track, then album, then artist.
+Tags will be user tags first, then most votes to least votes (but >= min votes) in each of track, then album, then artist.

 Install with:
 pip install git+https://github.com/charliec111/beetsplug-musicbrainz-genre.git